AhmadFarazWeb3Developer/Audits/12-selfie/audit-data/my-audit.md

-## Critical Severity Issues
+# Critical Severity Issues

-### [C-1] `SelfiePool` Flash Loan Lead to Governance Attack
+## [C-1] `SelfiePool` Flash Loan Leads to Governance Attack

-**Description:** The `SelfiePool` protocol allows users to take flash loan as much as they can.But the attacker use that flash loan attain the governance power and queue the propsal of `emergencyExit` function call via signature.After two days of interval attacker execute his attack and darin the entire protocol funds.
+**Description:** The `SelfiePool` protocol allows users to take a flash loan of any amount they desire.
+However, an attacker can exploit this flash loan to gain governance power and queue a proposal for the `emergencyExit` function call via a signature.
+After a two-day interval, the attacker executes the attack and drains all the protocol’s funds.

 ```javascript
 function flashLoan(IERC3156FlashBorrower _receiver, address _token, uint256 _amount, bytes calldata _data) external nonReentrant returns (bool) {